Californian wildfires blaze as lightning strikes more than 11,000 times | DW | 19.08.2020

 Hundreds of wildfires blazed across northern California on Wednesday, burning down buildings and structures, and forcing thousands to flee their homes.
 The state is in the middle of a heatwave for the past two weeks.

-Lightning struck the state nearly 11,000 times in the past 72 hours, sparking around 367 fires, more than 20 of which were major.
+Lightning struck the state nearly 11,000 times in the past 72 hours, sparking around 367 fires, 23 of which were major.

 California Governor Gavin Newsom declared a state of emergency due to what he said was "this extraordinary weather we're experiencing and all of these lightning strikes, " as the effects of the fire were worsened by the heatwave and strong winds.